Yord/shargs/README.md

 })
 ```

-When using `parser`, the only thing you have to take care of
-is supplying parser functions in the desired order per stage.

 ### Usage Documentation

-Based on the command-line options defined above, the `deepThought` tool should have the following usage documentation:
+Every decent command-line tools has a usage documentation.
+The `deepThought` tool is no exception and could e.g. show the following text if the `--help` flag is present:

 ```bash
 deepThought ask [-q|--question] [-h|--help]